thomasreichmann/r6-nice-talker/README.md

   ```
   - `ELEVENLABS_VOICE_ID` can be found in the VoiceLab on their website.

-4.  **Usage**:
+### Usage (Voice)

-    -   Press `F5` (default) to generate and speak a message into the voice chat.
+1. Press `F5` (default) to generate and speak a message into the voice chat.
-    -   **Note**: The bot plays the audio into the virtual microphone.
-You may need to hold your Push-to-Talk key in-game while the bot is speaking (unless you use Open Mic or bind the bot to also hold the PTT key - *future feature*).
+2.  **Note**: The bot plays the audio into the virtual microphone.
+You may need to hold your Push-to-Talk key in-game while the bot is speaking.

 ## Usage
 -   **F6**: Generate and type a message.